coderefinery/2023-03-21-workshop/content/exercises.md

   setting up [automated testing](https://coderefinery.github.io/testing/continuous-integration/) (20 min).
   We also plan to offer an R exercise for those who prefer R over Python.
 - [Test design](https://coderefinery.github.io/testing/test-design/) (20 min).
 No significant changes planned.
-- No individual/group exercise in modular code development: learners will participate all via collaborative document and ask and advice instructors.
+- No individual/group exercise in modular code development.
+Learners will participate all via collaborative document and ask and advice instructors.